ydb-platform/ydb/ydb/docs/en/core/dev/query-plans-optimization.md

 {% endlist %}

-The use of a secondary index allowed the query to be executed without fully scanning the main table.
-Instead of a `TableFullScan`, we received a `TablePointLookup` - reading the index table by key, and we no longer need to read the main table because of all necessary columns are contained in the index table.
+The secondary index allowed the query to be executed without fully scanning the main table.
+Instead of a `TableFullScan,` we received a `TablePointLookup`—reading the index table by key.
+We no longer need to read the main table because all necessary columns are contained in the index table.